Sstmtz/dotfiles/README.md

 2. The symbolic links allow me to easily see which files are managed by dotfiles when I browse the home directory.
 3. Creating a symbolic link takes up less space than copying a file.

-However, symbolic links are not secure; they can become corrupted for various reasons and may not be easily noticeable.
+However, symbolic links are not secure.
+They can become corrupted for various reasons and may not be easily noticeable.
 Therefore, I use chezmoi as a backup in case of unexpected issues.